venam/blog/_posts/2015-09-25-group-work.markdown

 > Education is the process of facilitating learning.
 Knowledge, skills, values, beliefs, and habits of a group of people are transferred to other people, through storytelling, discussion, teaching, training, or research.
 Education frequently takes place under the guidance of educators, but learners may also educate themselves in a process called autodidactic learning.
 Any experience that has a formative effect on the way one thinks, feels, or acts may be considered educational.

-I doesn't incite students to put efforts in their studies.
+It doesn't incite students to put efforts in their studies.
-They only do because an authority figure told them to do so.
+They only do because an authority figure told them to.

-Children's brains absorb what adults tell them to, even the most horrid lies.
+A child's brain absorbs what adults tell it to, even the most horrid lies.

 Here's an extract from the wikipedia article about [evolutionary psychology of parenting](https://en.wikipedia.org/wiki/Evolutionary_psychology_of_parenting).